-- A. Physically active and physiologically young, under age 55; - B. Documented mild to moderate articular damage (Outerbridge grade II or less); - C. Missing > 50% of a meniscus as a result of previous surgery or injury, or a meniscus tear that cannot be repaired; - D. Disabling knee pain refractory to conservative treatment; - E. Normal alignment without varus or valgus deformities; - F. None of the following contraindications to meniscal allograft transplant: - 1.
-Systemic metabolic degenerative disease; (i.e., gout); - 2.
-Arthritis of the knees or rheumatoid arthritis; - 3.
-Flattening of the femoral condyles or severe degenerative changes (greater than 50% joint space narrowing, bone on bone, or erosion to subchondral bone); - 4.
-Patients who have undergone partial or total meniscectomy and do not presently have symptoms or problems with their knee. - IV.
+- A. Physically active and physiologically young, under age 55; - B. Documented mild to moderate articular damage (Outerbridge grade II or less); - C. Missing > 50% of a meniscus as a result of previous surgery or injury, or a meniscus tear that cannot be repaired; - D. Disabling knee pain refractory to conservative treatment (e. g., medication, physical therapy); - E. Normal alignment without varus or valgus deformities; - F. None of the following contraindications to meniscal allograft transplant: - 1.
+Systemic metabolic degenerative disease (i.e., gout); - 2.
+BMI > 35 kg/m2; - 3.
+Arthritis of the knees or rheumatoid arthritis; - 4.
+Flattening of the femoral condyles or severe degenerative changes (> 50% joint space narrowing, bone on bone, or erosion to subchondral bone); - 5.
+Has undergone partial or total meniscectomy and does not presently have symptoms or problems with their knee. - IV.
 It is the policy of PHW that current evidence does not support the use of minced articular cartilage repair (allograft or autograft).
-Request will be reviewed and determined by a Medical Director on a case by case basis. - V. It is the policy of PHW that current evidence does not support the use of ACI, osteochondral allograft transplant, or osteochondral autograft transplant for any other indication or any other joint surface not listed above.
-Request will be reviewed and determined by a Medical Director on a case by case basis.
+Request will be reviewed and determined by a Medical Director on a case-by-case basis. - V. It is the policy of PHW that current evidence does not support the use of autologous chondrocyte implantation (ACI), osteochondral allograft transplant, or osteochondral autograft transplant for any other indication, or any other joint surface not listed above.
+Request will be reviewed and determined by a Medical Director on a case-by-case basis.